ajaykarwal/ajaykarwal-v7/content/pages/uses.md

 I thought it would be interesting and somewhat useful to share a list of hardware, software, apps and other tools I use on a daily basis both at work and in my personal life.

-The list is up to date as of Feb 2020.
+The list is up to date as of April 2020.

 ## Hardware
 - **My Desk:** Here is a [picture of my desk](https://www.instagram.com/p/BxS_i7qlkLo/) (it's not always this neat).